mohamedmoghazy/ObjGizmosPrototype/README.md

 # ObjGizmosPrototype

-this Prototype for createing some tools to be able to move , rotate and scale an object in the Game mode using 3d Gizmos.
+This Prototype shows some functionality that make the User able to move , rotate and scale an object in the Game mode using UI 3d Gizmos.

+The Target from this Project : just to Practice some tichnical skills.

-you Find the MacOS Build in the Builds Folder : https://github.com/mohamedmoghazy/ObjGizmosPrototype/tree/master/Builds
+Please Find the MacOS Build here : https://github.com/mohamedmoghazy/ObjGizmosPrototype/tree/master/Builds